 WHERE TO EAT IN TRINIDAD

-This taste is required if you visit Trinidad.
-The price is ok.
-For 25CUC we dined two people with drinks included.
-The staff is very nice and we also enjoyed the evening with a group playing live.
-Ideal for traveling couples.
+A visit here is required if you visit Trinidad.
+The price is ok – we dined two people with drinks included for 25 CUC.
+The staff is very nice, and we also enjoyed the evening with a group playing live.
+This place is ideal for traveling couples.

 We liked the place very much.
-I recommend it especially for dinner while enjoying the breeze of eternal summer.
+I especially recommend it for dinner while enjoying the breeze of eternal summer.

 Taberna la Botija